With many bikes stolen in the UK each year, motorbike security should be top of the list for any rider.

 Does your bike have either of these?
 By having an insurance approved combined alarm and immobiliser this would deter most thieves.

 A quality Thatcham approved, professionally fitted alarm system will not only put off even the most determined thief, but could also reduce your insurance premiums.
-It's always worth paying the extra for a manufacturer-fitted motorcycle alarm, or motor bike alarms fitted by a factory trained technician.
+It's always worth paying the extra for a manufacturer-fitted motorcycle alarm, or motorbike alarms fitted by a factory trained technician.
 The complex electrics on modern bikes can often respond badly to a DIY or poorly fitted bike alarm.

 Perhaps the simplest and most visible deterrent, are large motorcycle chain locks or motorcycle cable locks.
-These should always be secured to an immovable object, such as a parking anchor, a lamppost, or another bike.
+These should always be secured to an immovable object, such as a ground anchor, a lamppost, or another bike.
 Always try to thread the chain or cable through your frame if possible, as many bikes are stolen for parts and one wheel either way won't stop some thieves from taking your bike.